ianwood314/ISS-Positional-and-Sighting-Data-Application/README.md

 3. `/sightings`:
     - Returns a list of dictionaries where each dictionary is a sighting of the ISS
 4. `/sightings/countries`
-    - Returns a list of dictionaries where each dicationary is a country along with the numer of times a sighting occured in that country
+    - Returns a list of dictionaries where each dictionary is a country along with the number of times a sighting occurred in that country
 5. `/sightings/<country>`
     - Takes in a country as user input and returns a list of dictionaries where each dictionary is a sighting in that country
 6. `/sightings/countries/regions`
-    - Returns a dictionary where the keys are all of the countries in the sightings data and the values are a list of the regions where a sighting occured in that country
+    - Returns a dictionary where the keys are all of the countries in the sightings data and the values are a list of the regions where a sighting occurred in that country
 7. `/sightings/<country>/regions`
     - Takes in a country as user input and returns a dictionary where the first and only key is the country given and the value is a list of dictionaries where each dictionary is a region with the number of sightings within that region
 8. `/sightings/region-<region>`
-    - Takes in a region as user input and returns a list of dictionaries where wach dictionary is a sighting in the region provided by the user
+    - Takes in a region as user input and returns a list of dictionaries where each dictionary is a sighting in the region provided by the user
 9. `/sightings/<country>-<region>-cities`
     - Takes a country and region as user input and returns a dictionary where the key is the country provided and the value is another dictionary where the first key value-pair is the region provided and the second key-value pair are the cities located in that country and region
 10. `/sightings/city-<city>`